Which factors influence translation services rates?

 You can also find an interesting article on translation rate calculation on the BDÜ (Bundesverband der Dolmetscher und Übersetzer e.V.) website.

-Factors not included in our calculation of translation services rates
+Factors not included in my calculation

 The above-mentioned pages do not cover factors like living costs in-depth.